+Manufacturing Services:

-Manufacturing Services: We utilize our substantial capabilities in metal processing and finishing to provide services to third-party customers.
-Our manufacturing services include forging, heat treating, finishing, plating, and plastic injection molding.
-We believe that business-to-business sales adds revenue stream diversification and helps to level-load production in our manufacturing plants.
-Our manufacturing services business expanded with the fiscal 2015 acquisition of Tri-Town Plastics, Inc., or TTPP, a provider of custom injection molding services, rapid prototyping, and tooling, and renamed the business Deep River Plastics.
-The company was a long-standing supplier of polymer frames and related components for a large number of our firearms, including nearly all of our popular M&P models.
-The acquisition of Deep River Plastics was designed to vertically integrate a key component of our manufacturing operations and provide us with increased flexibility and reduced risk within our supply chain.
+We utilize our substantial manufacturing capabilities to provide services to third-party customers.
+Our manufacturing services include forging, heat treating, finishing, plating, machining, and plastic injection molding.
+We believe that business-to-business sales provide profitable revenue stream diversification and enables us to maximize capacity utilization of our manufacturing assets.
+Our manufacturing services business expanded with the fiscal 2015 acquisition of TTPP, which is a provider of custom injection molding services, rapid prototyping, and tooling.
+This acquisition was a vertical integration of a major supplier of polymer components used in our firearms, and has provided us with increased flexibility and reduced supply chain risk.
+We market our manufacturing services division under the Smith & Wesson Precision Components brand name.